 In the Early Years we provide a range of activities and opportunities to broaden the children’s knowledge across the 17 areas of the curriculum and at the end of the year we assess the children against these.
 The curriculum provides children with the opportunity to explore, investigate and consolidate their learning and the adults support the children by observing, facilitating and moving children on with their individual next steps of learning.
 The children’s development is supported by a rich learning environment both inside the classroom and in the outside play area with road layouts, play huts, balance bikes, sand and water areas, carpenters bench and many other pieces of equipment provided to enrich the children’s play to learn experience.

-Children’s progress in reading, writing, and maths, is tracked through a variety of methods.
+Children’s progress in all subjects is tracked through a variety of methods.
 Ongoing assessments record when children are working towards the various expectations and when they have shown they are secure in them.
-These are recorded in the front of the children’s books and within the school’s tracking system.
-Children’s progress through the programmes of study is formalised twice a term and is supported by twice-termly snapshot tests or quizzes.
-In maths, diagnostic spreadsheets are used to flag up individual or group areas of weakness in arithmetic.
+These are recorded in the front of the children’s books for Mathematics and English, and other subjects within the school’s tracking system.
+Children’s progress through the programmes of study is formalised twice a term and is supported by twice termly snapshot tests or quizzes.
+In maths, diagnostic spreadsheets are used to identify individual or group areas of weakness in arithmetic and aspects of Mathematics.

 The school’s comprehensive assessment records, together with work in their books, indicate that all groups of pupils typically make at least the progress the school expects through each year...
 The school’s own assessment information closely matches the results of national tests.
 Ofsted July 2017

-The learning teams write detailed medium plans which highlight how and when a subject is taught.
+The learning teams and year groups write detailed medium plans which highlight how and when a subject is taught.
 These are reviewed termly to reflect the needs and interests of the children we teach.
 Termly newsletters are shared with families and are now added to the school website.

 If you require any further information about the curriculum, please contact Robert Cooper Assistant Headteacher - Curriculum and Achievement.